Education in Persian - Learning Persian Language

 1. Is Persian easy to learn?

 Yes.
-Persian grammar is simpler than many languages and has no grammatical gender.
+Persian grammar is relatively simple and has no grammatical gender.

 2. How long does it take to learn Persian?

-Most learners reach conversational level within 6–12 months with consistent practice.
+Most learners reach conversational level within 6–12 months.

 3. Is Persian the same as Arabic?

-No. Persian is Indo-European, while Arabic is a Semitic language.
+No. Persian is Indo-European; Arabic is a Semitic language.

 4. Can I learn Persian online?